danielspaniel/ember-data-change-tracker/README.md

  - Ember data does not know that info attribute changed because it does not track the internal state of that info object

 #### changed() method added to models
-  -  Shows you the changes in the info object:
+  -  Shows you any changes in the info object
+    - whether modified or replacing type attribute

 ```javascript
                       //    old value, new value